 Our executive compensation program is administered by the compensation committee of our board of directors, subject to the oversight and approval of our board of directors.
 Our compensation committee reviews our executive compensation practices on an annual basis and based on this review approves, or, as appropriate, makes recommendations to our board of directors for approval of, our executive compensation program.
 In designing our executive compensation program, our compensation committee considers compensation data for national and regional companies in the biotechnology/pharmaceutical industry provided by our independent compensation consultant to help guide its executive compensation decisions at the time of hiring and for subsequent adjustments in compensation.
-During the past fiscal year, the compensation committee retained Radford Data & Analytics from Aon plc, or Radford, an international compensation consulting firm, to advise the compensation committee on our compensation program for executive officers, which includes base salaries, annual performance-based cash incentives and equity incentive awards.
-Radford made recommendations with respect to the amount and form of executive and director compensation committee ultimately makes its own decisions about these matters.
-In the future, we expect that our compensation program, our compensation committee ultimately makes its own decisions about these matters.
+During the past fiscal year, the compensation committee retained Radford Data & Analytics from Aon plc, or Radford, an international compensation consulting firm, to advise the compensation committee on our compensation program for executive officers, which includes base salaries, annual performance-based cash bonuses and equity incentive awards.
+Radford made recommendations with respect to the amount and form of executive and director compensation.
+Although our compensation committee considers the advice and guidance of Radford as to our executive compensation program, our compensation committee ultimately makes its own decisions about these matters.
 In the future, we expect that our compensation committee will continue to engage independent compensation consultants to provide additional guidance on our executive compensation programs and to conduct further competitive benchmarking against a peer group of publicly traded companies.